rungk-om/DailyGeomBaseline-LSTM-NN/README.md

 7. zD: The Z-component (geographic down, towards Earth core) of the daily filter (fD).

-The codes may be adapted to use with other ground magnetic observatories.
-Our codes are under MIT license; you may adapt ours and acknowledge us with the following DOI:
+Our codes are under MIT license; you may use or adapt our codes with acknowledgements to [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.13881560.svg)](https://doi.org/10.5281/zenodo.13881560).
-[![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.13881560.svg)](https://doi.org/10.5281/zenodo.13881560).